Key Takeaways

 - Color-coded tags — apply labels like

-#research,#urgent,#client - Smart Search — real-time search across all notebook titles, tags, and sources
+#research,#urgent,#client,#archive - Smart Search — real-time search across all notebook titles, tags, and collections

 - Prompt Library — save, organize, and insert your best prompts with one click

-- Source Views — create custom filters, like “show only PDFs added this week”
+- Source Views — custom filters, like “show only PDFs added this week”

 What does Kortex cost?